lakshya1230/lakshya1230.github.io/_pages/about.md

 </p>

 <p align="justify">My M.Tech thesis research at IIT Bombay centered on the exploration of deep learning applications in the fields of Histopathology and Medical Imaging.
-Specifically, I concentrated on advancing these domains by developing innovative techniques for the Quality Control of Whole Slide Images (WSI).
-This encompassed the identification and removal of artifacts, leading to improved performance of deep learning models and streamlining the analytical processes performed by pathologists.</p>
+Specifically, I concentrated on advancing these domains by developing innovative techniques for the Quality Control of Whole Slide Images (WSI).</p>

+<p align="justify">Currently, I am working as a Graduate Student Researcher at the Lab of Cognitive Imaging, UCSD Health, developing novel deep learning algorithms to detect Temporal Lobe Epilepsy in T1-weighted 3D brain MRIs.</p>

 <p align="justify">  </p>